How to balance saving for a home and retirement

 * The rates used are for example only.

 This shows that using home ownership programs has an impact on retirement savings.
-For example, there’s a $38,330 ** difference between the “non-HBPed” RRSP and the “HBPed” RRSP after 15 years.
+In this example, there’s a $38,330 ** difference between the “non-HBPed” RRSP and the “HBPed” RRSP after 35 years.

-** To obtain the difference of $38,330, you must compare the amounts accumulated after 35 years.
+** To obtain the difference of $38,330, you must compare the amounts accumulated after 35 years at the 5% rate of return.

-Work with a financial security advisor to create a plan that will protect your future.
+Work with an advisor to create a plan that will protect your future.

 This article is meant to only provide general information.
 Sun Life Assurance Company of Canada does not provide legal, accounting, taxation, or other professional advice.
 Please seek advice from a qualified professional, including a thorough examination of your specific legal, accounting and tax situation.